Overview

 Symposium on Racial and Health Equity in Louisiana

-LPHI and Healthy Blue Louisiana are committed to addressing the health and racial inequities that continue to impact the social well-being, health, and health outcomes of our communities throughout Louisiana.
+LPHI is committed to addressing the health and racial inequities that continue to impact our communities' social well-being, health, and health outcomes throughout Louisiana.

-This commitment has been demonstrated through the creation of the inaugural Symposium on Racial and Health Equity in Louisiana held in March 2021 and has continued to grow with the 2022 Symposium, and the upcoming 2023 Symposium.
+This commitment has been demonstrated through the creation of the Symposium on Racial and Health Equity in Louisiana.

 Racial & Health Equity Learning Lab